im-tomu/fomu-workshop/README.md

 You can see that it takes very little code to take a Signal from HDL and expose it on the Wishbone bus.

-## Working on Fomu with Renode
+## Working with LiteX and co-simulation with Renode

-One of the ways to interact with Fomu and other LiteX-based platforms is to use [Renode](www.renode.io).
+LiteX used as the soft SoC on Fomu is a very robust and scalable soft SoC platform, capable of running both bare metal binaries, Zephyr and even Linux.

-Renode is an open source simulation framework that lets you run unmodified software in a fully controlled and inspectable environment.
+It is also supported in [Renode](https://renode.io), which is an open source simulation framework that lets you run unmodified software in a fully controlled and inspectable environment.
-It's a functional simulator, which means it aims to mimic the observable behavior of the hardware instead of trying to be cycle-accurate.
+Renode is a functional simulator, which means it aims to mimic the observable behavior of the hardware instead of trying to be cycle-accurate.

+We will now se how a full-blown Zephyr RTOS can be run on LiteX in Renode, and then how this simulation can be interfaced with a Fomu for a useful HW/SW co-development workflow.

-Apart from RISC-V and LiteX platforms, Renode supports a broad range of other architectures and platforms, as described in the [documentation](https://renode.readthedocs.io/en/latest/introduction/supported-boards.html), which also includes a user manual and a few tutorials.
+> Note: Apart from RISC-V and LiteX platforms, Renode supports many other architectures and platforms, as described in the [documentation](https://renode.readthedocs.io/en/latest/introduction/supported-boards.html), which also includes a user manual and a few tutorials.

-You can also take a look at a [Video Tutorials section on Renode's website](https://renode.io/tutorials/).
+> You can also take a look at a [Video Tutorials section on Renode's website](https://renode.io/tutorials/).

-Keep in mind that all platforms and scenarios in Renode are described as text files - feel free to inspect them for details!
+Keep in mind that all platforms and configurations in Renode used in this tutorial are contained in text/config files - you can also explore Renode's usage patterns by just inspecting those files for details.

 ### Getting Renode

 Renode is available for Linux, macOS and Windows.
-You can either install it from [prebuilt packages](https://github.com/renode/renode#installation), or [compile it yourself](https://renode.readthedocs.io/en/latest/advanced/building_from_sources.html).

-In either case, on Linux and macOS, you need to have [Mono](https://www.mono-project.com) installed on your computer.
+On Linux and macOS, you need to have [Mono](https://www.mono-project.com) installed on your computer.
 You should follow the [Mono installation instructions](https://www.mono-project.com/download/stable/) and install the `mono-complete` package.

 On Windows it's enough to have a fairly recent [.NET Framework](https://dotnet.microsoft.com/download/dotnet-framework) installed.

+Then you can either install Renode from [prebuilt packages](https://github.com/renode/renode#installation), or [compile it yourself](https://renode.readthedocs.io/en/latest/advanced/building_from_sources.html).

 ### Running Zephyr on LiteX/VexRiscv in Renode

+Zephyr is a very capable RTOS governed by a Linux Foundation subproject.
+It is very well supported on the RISC-V architecture, as well as in LiteX.

 #### Building a Zephyr application